Dorset Dogs Scent World

 The dog scent experience

 Our bespoke Dorset Dogs Scent World is the perfect location for dog scent work.
 The live environment replicates the real world, ensuring your dog can learn valuable skills that they can use.
-We pride ourselves on our modern training techniques, and we aspire to give you the training that you need to give your dog a great quality of life regardless of age or breed.
+We pride ourselves on our modern training techniques, and we aspire to give you the training you need to give your dog a great quality of life regardless of age or breed.

 Your scent training will start in a hall setting to get the basics in place and condition the dog to the target scent.
 We will then start the process of searching and indication on the equipment.
 Once we have done several of these classroom workshops, it is time to take it to Dorset Dogs Scent World and have some fun.
 You will learn how to read your dog and the environment so you can work as a team searching for those scent targets.
 As part of your training, you will discover how to use a systematic approach to your searches just as the professionals use.